Shein Faces Backlash For Selling Swastika Pendants

 Just a week earlier, Shein which is reportedly believed to be exploiting child laborers was also condemned for selling prayer carpets as decorative rugs.

-Stay updated at Celebs Gazette for more stories and news.
+Stay updated at Celebs Closet for more stories and news.